GoogleCloudPlatform/community/tutorials/mongodb-atlas-appengineflex-nodejs-app/index.md

     ![image](https://storage.googleapis.com/gcp-community/tutorials/mongodb-atlas-appengineflex-nodejs-app/image41.png)

-## Part 2: Configuring our Google Cloud Platform Account
+## Part 2: Configuring our Google Cloud account

 1. Go to cloud.google.com and login with your Google account.
 If you don't have a Google account, please create a free trial account by following